gunturwsn/learn-go/README.md

-This is my journey to learn the Go programming language, Happy Learning!
+<h2>This is my journey to learn the Go programming language, Happy Learning!</h2>